futuremed-ru/covid/performance-analysis/README.md

 ## Discussion

-Now lets speak about intuition behind all these results.
+Now let’s speak about the intuition behind all these results.
-As it was mentioned, resulting precision shows, that the classifier doesn't able to distinguish COVID-19 specific patterns in the images (in fact, there's nothing *specific* to COVID-19 manifestations in chest X-ray images).
+As was mentioned, resulting precision shows, that the classifier isn’t able to distinguish COVID-19 specific patterns in the images (in fact, there's nothing *specific* to COVID-19 manifestations in chest X-ray images).
-But what does the classifier learned then, and why it performs well on github repo and ChestXRay-14 data?
+But what does the classifier learned then, and why it performs well on GitHub repo and ChestXRay-14 data?
 The classifier learned how images from datasets picked for "Other" class look like.
 And it also learned that any pathological pattern or things like *arrows on images* means it's "COVID-19", *given that the image doesn't look like it's from "Other" datasets.*
 So, generally, the classifier learned to distinguish *something pathological and not looking like "Other" images*.

-That's why it marked almost every third image as "COVID-19" on our proprietary dataset (containing images that doesn't look similar to "Other" images).
+That's why it marked almost every third image as "COVID-19" on our proprietary dataset (containing images that don’t look similar to "Other" images).
 The classifier knows *some* difference between normal and abnormal images though.
 It marked as "COVID-19" every 3rd abnormal and every 5th normal image.

-Despite strong data augmentation while training, careful patient-wise k-fold cross-validation and weighted loss function, the classifier failed to perform well.
+Despite strong data augmentation while training, careful patient-wise k-fold cross-validation, and weighted loss function, the classifier failed to perform well.

 We encourage anyone interested to reproduce our experiment.
 Actually you don't need any proprietary data, you may just exclude one dataset from "Other" class, and use it as "unseen".